Kartonatic/tfm/README.md

-Este es el Trabajo de fin de grado que estoy haciendo...
+Este es el Trabajo de Fin de Master que estoy haciendo...

-Estoy ahora intentando montar hadoop con docker para empezar una arquitectura lambda
+Estoy ahora intentando montar una arquitectura lambda

 This is my Master's Thesis...

-Now, I'm make a hadoop cluster with docker to do a lambda arquitecture.
+Now, I'm make a cluster with docker to do a lambda arquitecture.